curv3d/curv/docs/language/Records.rst

 The set of field names in a scoped record is determined at compile time.
 The definitions can refer to one another, but their order doesn't matter, and you can define recursive functions.
+Duplicate definitions cause an error.

 Scoped record syntax is used to define modules, where the fields represent APIs, not data.
 See ``lib/curv/*.curv`` in the source tree for examples.
 Note that these source files begin and end with ``{`` and ``}``.